 Texas State Technical College offers one-year certificate programs for a more rapid route to attaining credentials in Auto Body Collision Repair and Auto Body Refinishing.
-Note: Before enrolling in an ACM certificate program, students must satisfy DMTH 0100, WRIT 0100 and READ 0100 requirements.

 TSTC offers a comprehensive, two-year Associate of Applied Science degree program in Auto Collision & Management Technology.